Lymphatic Massage is a manual, gentle, light touch, non-invasive technique that aids in eliminating toxins from the body.

-The Intensive Medical Program includes the beneficial detoxifying therapy of Lymphatic Massage for cancer patients.
+The Intensive Medical Program includes the beneficial detoxifying therapy of Lymphatic Massage.
 It is a complementary therapy aimed to treat the whole person, not just the symptoms.

 The main function of the lymphatic system is detoxification, but it also plays an important role in immunity.
 Lymph fluid enters the lymphatic vessels and is mixed with cellular elements.
 The lymphatic system starts at the lymphatic sacs in the extracellular spaces.
 These sacs have pores, allowing the passage of large proteins and other metabolic waste products.
 When the lymphatic sacs are filled, lymph enters the lymphatic vessels.
 These vessels also have large pores and carry a small quantity of smooth muscles.
 The walls of lymphatic vessels contain valves, directing the flow of lymph one way only (toward the heart).
 Along the path of the lymphatic vessels are lymphatic nodes.
 When the fluid reaches these nodes, infections, alien proteins, and other foreign materials are destroyed.